 No, Softcup is "one size fits most."
 This single size was chosen after significant design research showed that it fit almost all women comfortably and securely.
 A small minority of women may find the cup does not fit.

 Softcup is an alternative to tampons.
 It's a soft, flexible cup that is worn around the cervix to collect, rather than absorb, menstrual fluid.
 Softcup can be worn for up to 12 hours and is so comfortable you can't feel it.

 We recommend that women using an intrauterine device or IUD talk to their doctor before using Softcup as there is a risk of dislodging or removing the IUD by pulling on the IUD string while removing Softcup.
 Your doctor may be able to help you determine whether there are steps you may take to safely use Softcup and your IUD simultaneously, such as trimming the IUD string.

 Women who have had recent gynecologic surgery (such as Leep, Laser, cone biopsy for dysplasia of the cervix) and have been advised not to use tampons, should also avoid use of Softcup for the recommended time.

 Women who have ever had TSS should not use any internal sanitary protection product, including Softcup.
-Women who have just had a child, miscarriage or abortion, or have been told they have a tilted uterus, should consult with a physician before using Softcup.
+Women who have just had a child, miscarriage or abortion should consult with a physician before using Softcup.
 There are no age limitations on the use of Softcup and it can be worn by virgins.

 Here are some of the benefits of Softcup that our customers rave about: